Three takeaways from Rangers' loss to Sabres

 “I don't like the fact that we weren't at the attack more,’’ he said. “[I was] disappointed that we didn't generate more, we didn't go after them, that we didn't attack them . . .
 What we needed was to control the puck more, to generate more in the offensive zone, to stay in the offensive zone longer, to put their goalie under siege, more than we did.’’

-Laviolette tried lots of things over the last period-and-a-half, including going back to his nominal top line of Chris Kreider, Mika Zibanejad and Reilly Smith in the third period.
+Laviolette tried lots of things during the last period-and-a-half, including going back to his nominal top line of Chris Kreider, Mika Zibanejad and Reilly Smith in the third period.
 The fourth line played a ton, Alexis Lafreniere and Filip Chytil each got three shifts in the third, and Artemi Panarin played with almost everybody — at one point taking a shift with fourth-liner Sam Carrick and third-liner Kaapo Kakko.

 3. First goal wins.

-Through 12 games, the Rangers are 8-0-0 when they score first, and 0-3-1 when they don’t.
-So, here’s an idea: Always score first.
+Through 12 games, the Rangers are 8-0-0 when they score first and 0-3-1 when they don’t.
+So here’s an idea: Always score first.